 To measure the performance of T. urticae on plants with or without cadmium, the number of eggs on each leaf was counted on all plants in treatments 1, 2 and 3 after having counted (and removed) the females to measure choice.
-The number of eggs was then divided by the number of females on the same plant, to obtain the per capita oviposition rate.
-To measure the performance of T. urticae in presence of competitors (treatments 4 and 5), we quantified the number of adult female offspring after fifteen days, because the eggs of the two species are not distinguishable.
-To this aim, we removed the females from the infested leaf of the plant with competitors (from treatments 4 and 5) or from one random plant without cadmium in the respective controls (treatments 1 and 3).
+The number of eggs was then divided by the number of females on the plants, to obtain the per capita oviposition rate.
+To measure the performance of T. urticae in the presence of competitors (treatments 4 and 5), we quantified the number of adult female offspring after fifteen days, because the eggs of the two species are not distinguishable.
+To this aim, we removed the females from the infested leaf of the plant with competitors (from treatments 4 and 5) or from one plant without cadmium in the respective controls (treatments with the same proportion of plants with cadmium, 3 and 1, respectively – in the latter case the plant was randomly selected).
 Each leaf was detached and placed in a pot with water in an isolated box.
 Fifteen days later, the number of adult females was counted.
-Twenty replicates per treatment were done (except for treatment 5 for which 19 replicates were done).
+We only report the number of T. urticae females.
+Twenty replicates per condition were done (except for treatment 5 for which 19 replicates were done).

 Statistical analysis